intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 This example shows how to run trusted Spark SQL (e.g.,  TPC-H queries).

-First, download and install sbt from [here](https://www.scala-sbt.org/download.html) and deploy an Hadoop Distributed File System(HDFS) from [here](https://hadoop.apache.org/docs/r2.7.7/hadoop-project-dist/hadoop-common/ClusterSetup.html) for the Transaction Processing Performance Council Benchmark H (TPC-H) dataset and output, then build the source codes with SBT and generate the TPC-H dataset according to the TPC-H example from [here](https://github.com/intel-analytics/zoo-tutorials/tree/master/tpch-spark).
+First, download and install sbt from [here](https://www.scala-sbt.org/download.html) and deploy a Hadoop Distributed File System(HDFS) from [here](https://hadoop.apache.org/docs/r2.7.7/hadoop-project-dist/hadoop-common/ClusterSetup.html) for the Transaction Processing Performance Council Benchmark H (TPC-H) dataset and output, then build the source codes with SBT and generate the TPC-H dataset according to the TPC-H example from [here](https://github.com/intel-analytics/zoo-tutorials/tree/master/tpch-spark).
 After that, check if there is  `spark-tpc-h-queries_2.11-1.0.jar` under `tpch-spark/target/scala-2.11`; if so, we have successfully packaged the project.

 Copy the TPC-H package to the container: